 2. Ibid.

-Even though The Discipline Book is referenced in notes 1-3, the same details must still be listed in note 5 since note 4 referers to a different work.
+Even though The Great Gatsby is referenced in notes 1-3, the same details must still be listed in note 5 since note 4 refers to a different work.

 Example: